This post may contain affiliate links. Please read our disclosure policy.

 I always think muffins taste best the day they are made, however these will keep for 2-3 days on the countertop or refrigerator in an airtight container.

-To freeze the muffins, let them cool completely.
+To store them in the freezer, first let them cool to room temperature.
 Wrap them individually in plastic wrap and then put them in a resealable freezer bag.
 You can also flash freeze them on a sheet pan for about 30-60 minutes and then transfer them into an airtight container.
 The muffins will keep in the freezer for up to 3 months.

 Tips for the best muffins